SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-oss-social-contract.md

 * Channel my disappointment / inconvenience in a productive way
 * Remain thankful for -- and thus aware of -- all the value and impact I've been lucky to receive, for free, because someone else cared enough to nurture that into being.

+## Why Did I Write This?

+I don't know, honestly.
+So many of us have seen these situations play out time and time again.
+I guess if I can change even one person's perspective on this and bend the arc away from consumption and toward contribution, I'll consider it worthwhile.